The following post is from Kristina of Toddler Approved:

 Today I am sharing a simple summer activity that uses word cards and water balloons.
 This activity could be used to help with learning new vocabulary, memorizing sight words, practicing math facts, etc.

-This activity started as water balloon playtime where the kids just threw balloons at the fence.
+This activity started as a water balloon playtime where the kids just threw balloons at the fence.
 To focus it on reviewing an academic skill, all we did was grab Sharpies, tape, and notecards.

 - water balloons